kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/wordpress-deployment.md

 ![Compose Application](https://pek3b.qingstor.com/kubesphere-docs/png/20200106001425.png)

 3.3.
-Click **Add Container Image**, enter `mysql:5.6` into the Image edit box, press the return key and click `Use Default Ports`.
+Scroll down and click **Add Container Image**, enter `mysql:5.6` into the Image edit box, press the return key and click `Use Default Ports`.

 ![Fill Application Info](https://pek3b.qingstor.com/kubesphere-docs/png/20200106002012.png)

 3.4.
-Scroll down to the Environment Variables, check **Environment Variable** and click **Use ConfigMap or Secret**, then input `MYSQL_ROOT_PASSWORD` and choose `mysql-secret` that we created in previous step as shown below.
+Scroll down to the Environment Variables, check **Environment Variable** and click **Use ConfigMap or Secret**, then input the name `MYSQL_ROOT_PASSWORD` and choose the resource `mysql-secret` and the key `MYSQL_ROOT_PASSWORD` we created in previous step.

-Click `√` to save it when you've finished.
+Click `√` to save it when you have finished.

 ![Fill More Application Info](https://pek3b.qingstor.com/kubesphere-docs/png/20200106002450.png)

 3.5.
-Continue scrolling down and click `Add Volume Template` to create a PVC for MySQL according to the following screenshot.
+Continue scrolling down and click **Add Volume Template** to create a PVC for MySQL according to the following screenshot.

 ![Add Volume to Application](https://pek3b.qingstor.com/kubesphere-docs/png/20200106003738.png)

 3.6.
 Click `√` to save it.
-At this point you've added MySQL component.
+At this point you have added the MySQL component.

 ![Save Application info](https://pek3b.qingstor.com/kubesphere-docs/png/20200106004012.png)